CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-post-rule-conditions.md

 ## Available parameters

-The message body can hold the following properties for a condition:

 - **type**: type of condition

 Based on the condition type, specific properties are set.
 For an overview